keu/docs/astro/astro-support.md

 - The Airflow UI is unavailable.
 - You are unable to deploy code to your Deployment, but existing DAGs and tasks are running as expected.
-- You need to [modify a cluster setting](modify-cluster.md) that is required for running tasks, such as adding a new worker instance type.
+- You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that is required for running tasks, such as adding a new worker instance type.
 - Task logs are missing in the Airflow UI.

 **P3:** Medium impact.
 Service is partially impaired.